 Discouragingly, almost 34 percent of bullied students reported incidents in the classroom, a fact that deserves deeper consideration.
 As a former teacher, I think back to the transitional moments within a class, as students arrived, settled in, transitioned between activities, and then exited.
 Those situations are chaotic and difficult to manage well—and feel like a possible explanation for this unexpected finding.

-Modern thinking on bullying acknowledges the complexity of the problem, and has shifted responsibility away from teachers and administrators, emphasizing instead the positive effects of broader networks and school-wide cultural transformations.
+Modern thinking on bullying has shifted responsibility away from teachers and administrators, emphasizing instead the positive effects of broader networks and school-wide cultural transformations.
 According to Edutopia contributor Anne O’Brien, it’s critical to develop a clear code of conduct, to empower “teachers and especially students to help enforce it,” and to socialize the message through activities like all-school assemblies and “art contests highlighting school values.”
-And a broader look at what Edutopia contributors have written on the topic over the course of years reveals a clear theme: the importance of establishing a web of allies, including administrators, students, teachers, parents, and even unaffiliated citizens.
+And a deeper look at what Edutopia contributors have written on the topic over the course of years reveals a clear theme: the importance of establishing a web of allies, including administrators, students, teachers, parents, and even unaffiliated citizens.
 This more holistic, school-and-environs approach is best summed up in our recent blog post “Successful Community Efforts to Prevent Bullying.”
-It takes a village.

 Whatever model of bullying prevention a school adopts—however diverse the coalition summoned to take a stand against bullying—it makes sense to be mindful that hallways and stairwells, taken together, are nearly twice as likely to be the source of the problem as the cafeteria, playground, or buses and bathrooms.
 Supervision and vigilance in those fluid spaces between classes is likely to benefit vulnerable students disproportionately.